 Beats Fit Pro 2 wishlist: All the features I want to see

-The original Beats Fit Pro are the strongest string in Beats’ bow.
-Unfortunately, fans have been waiting for a feature-rich upgrade for nearly three years.
+Unfortunately, fans have been waiting for a feature-rich upgrade for over three years.
 If the company wants to remain competitive, it needs to bring a list of improvements to its next-gen release.
 Here is everything I want to see from the updated Beats Fit Pro 2.

 Custom EQ in the mobile app